Summer Research Fellowships

 Summer Research Fellowships: The Office of Student Fellowships and Research is an essential resource for students interested in pursuing research during their undergraduate years or seeking nationally competitive fellowships.
 Their goal is to further student academic endeavors by connecting worthy students to merit-based opportunities, to encourage self-development, and to make the application process a worthwhile learning experience.
 For a complete list of Summer Institutional Research Fellowship opportunities, please click here.

-Fellowships in the Biological Sciences: Fellowships may include: Life Sciences Fellowships, INBRE Fellowships {Maine IDeA Network of Biomedical Research Excellence}, Bowdoin Scientific Station (BSS) Fellowships and Paller Neuroscience Research Fellowships.
+Fellowships in the Biological Sciences: Fellowships may include: Life Sciences Fellowships, INBRE Fellowships {Maine IDeA Network of Biomedical Research Excellence}, Bowdoin Scientific Station (BSS) Fellowships, Beckman Scholar Program and Paller Neuroscience Research Fellowships.
 See below for more details.

 Bowdoin Scientific Station (BSS) Fellowships: Fellowships are available to support summer research at the College's biological research station on Kent Island, in Canada's Bay of Fundy.
 BSS Fellowships support field studies in a variety of disciplines (e.g., biology/ecology, geology, oceanography, and chemistry).
 It is expected that research conducted with BSS Fellowship support will culminate in an Advanced Independent Study or Honors in one of the natural sciences or in Environmental Studies.
 The BSS Summer Fellowship Program lasts for 8 weeks.
 A stipend, plus transportation, meals, and lodging at Kent Island are provided.
 A parallel fellowship program at BSS is offered for the arts and humanities.
 Students interested in applying for a fellowship should contact the Director of the Bowdoin College Scientific Station on Kent Island, Professor Patricia Jones (pjones3@bowdoin.edu).
 See more information about Kent Island.

 INBRE State-wide Summer Fellowships: An INBRE (IDeA Network for Biomedical Research Excellence) grant from the NIH will support 8, 9 or 10 week fellowships for students wishing to conduct independent summer research addressing biomedical questions, particularly questions relating to comparative functional genomics, at any of the INBRE institutions in the state of Maine.
-Students will receive a $590 weekly stipend and housing, a food stipend or on-campus dining (at some institutions), as well as funds to cover research supplies.
+Students will receive the campus-wide standard weekly stipend ($615 for 2026) on-campus housing support, a food stipend or on-campus dining (at some institutions), as well as funds to cover research supplies.
 On campus housing at Bowdoin is on a first come first served basis.
 For more information, please visit the INBRE fellowships website: https://inbre.maineidea.net/student-training/undergraduate-research-fellowships/

 To apply for a Bowdoin Scientific Station Fellowship, click here.